Frequently asked questions

 Can the endorsing bodies advise me on my application or my supporting documents prior to submission?

-We are unable to review your documents prior to submission.
+We are not able to review your documents prior to submission.
 Please ensure that you read Appendix Global Talent of the Immigration Rules and the guidance on GOV.UK and these pages carefully.
 Sending your application to one of the endorsing bodies before submission will not increase your chances of endorsement.